Komil-parmar/Gaussian_Processes-Beginner_Friendly_Intuitional_Intro/README.md

 > 📊 On the **left**, the GP fits the training points **too perfectly** (high confidence, no noise)
 > 📉 On the **right**, the GP is **smoother**, accepting that there's **some uncertainty** in the observations.

 ---

-Here’s the reformatted version of your **Parameter Estimation** section to match the polished style of earlier parts:

----

-Here’s your reformatted and polished version of the **Parameter Estimation: Mean and Covariance** section, with consistent styling and LaTeX changed to GitHub-compatible math:

----

-Here’s your exact content, rewritten **as-is** with all math equations correctly formatted for **GitHub README markdown** (i.e., using backticks for inline math and triple backticks + `math` for block equations).
-This ensures proper rendering using plugins like [MathJax for GitHub](https://github.com/orsharir/github-mathjax) or within tools that support markdown + LaTeX.

----